SaFrMo/wm-builder/docs/concourse/README.md

     1. Place each `Canvas` and `Camera Position` where you want the level to appear in the Concourse.
 (It's usually helpful to load the prefab into the 3D scene you have in mind for this step.)
     1. Place and size the Level Placement mesh using ProBuilder to correspond with the total level play area.
 (You can also load the level in-game and size/rotate/place this mesh to place it in real time - make sure to copy the mesh before quitting play mode!)
+    1. Drag and drop the level JSON to the "Level" field.

 ### Other